DidacticDad/didacticdad.github.io/index.md

-Some of us don't create anymore.

-If everything has to be ironic to avoid being made the target of ridicule, and if the robots are going to overwhelm us anyway, and the dead internet howls around us, then what good is this?
+I'd like to sit

+still quiet

-Nevertheless, I'd still like to sit, quiet, on a low hill beneath a tree, watching the moon fall around me.
+on a low hill beneath a tree

-And so I write.
+watching the moon fall around me

+and write

+a little or lot

-A little, or a lot.
-All at once, or hardly ever at all.
+all arush or hardly ever

-Not enough to depend on.
+not enough to depend on

-Just enough to say there is some life left somewhere someway.
+just enough to say

+there is some life left

-Thank you for stopping by.
+somewhere someway

+and you'd sit too

+if we were true

+<p align="right">michael p. mcandrew</p>